DennisSchulmeister/SynthExperiments/README.md

 for low-latency audio even with the very first iPhone, achieving 7ms latency with no problem.
-Android, in the early years, had a very basic audio server that - if I dare say so - did everything wrong that could be done wrong, starting with a blocking push model (similar to ancient Open Sound System on Unix) applications call blocking functions to "push" blocks of audio to the hardware, rather than the hardware "pulling" new data when it is needed.
+Android, in the early years, had a very basic audio server that - if I dare say so - did everything wrong that could be done wrong, starting with a blocking push model (similar to ancient Open Sound System on Unix) where applications call blocking functions to "push" blocks of audio to the hardware, rather than the hardware "pulling" new data when it is needed.
 The latter is a pre-condition for reliable low latency, no matter the type of system.